pietrodll/recruitment-challenges/housing-api/README.md

 # Housing API

-A simple housing API built with Flask and MongoDB
+A simple housing API built with Flask and MongoDB.

+_Date: December 2020_

 ## Run the project